Paul Aron: Formula E

 Aron made his Formula E debut at the 2024 Berlin ePrix for Envision Racing subbing in for Sébastien Buemi who was racing at the 6 Hours of Spa for Toyota Gazoo Racing.
-Although he failed to score points, he finished both races in a respectable 13th and 14th.
+He finished both races in 13th and 14th respectively.

 Personal life

 Aron's older brother is 2015 Italian F4 champion Ralf Aron, who currently is a team manager at Prema Powerteam.